Statement from President and CEO John R. Ryan on Internal Actions CCL is Taking to Advance an Equitable, Diverse, and Inclusive Culture

 - By September 1, share internally the results of CCL’s annual pay equity audit, which examines our adherence to U.S. pay equity standards by race, gender, and age, and make any necessary adjustments to ensure pay equity.

-- Conduct a thorough review and update to CCL’s all U.S. employee paid and unpaid leave-related policies through the lens of implicit and explicit equity goals and outcomes, including policies for parental leave, paid-time-off, and paid holidays.
+- Conduct a thorough review and update to CCL’s U.S. employee paid and unpaid leave-related policies through the lens of implicit and explicit equity goals and outcomes, including policies for parental leave, paid-time-off, and paid holidays.
 Implement revised policies effective January 1, 2021.

 - Communicate more regularly and directly our support for voting rights for all CCL employees.
 In the US, we are modifying the existing policy providing all employees with unpaid leave to vote.
 Effective immediately, we will now provide at least 2 hours of paid leave to vote, ensuring that all employees are encouraged and supported to participate fully in democracies globally.